sensu/sensu-docs/content/sensu-go/6.2/operations/maintain-sensu/troubleshoot.md

 Sensu services print [structured log messages][7] to standard output.
 To capture these log messages to disk or another logging facility, Sensu services use capabilities provided by the underlying operating system's service management.
 For example, logs are sent to the journald when systemd is the service manager, whereas log messages are redirected to `/var/log/sensu` when running under sysv init schemes.
-If you are running systemd as your service manager and would rather have logs written to `/var/log/sensu/`, see [forwarding logs from journald to syslog][11].
+If you are running systemd as your service manager and would rather have logs written to `/var/log/sensu/`, read [forwarding logs from journald to syslog][11].

 For journald targets, use these commands to follow the logs.
 Replace the `<service>` variable with the name of the desired service (for example, `backend` or `agent`).